abhiTronix/raspberry-pi-cross-compilers/QT_build_instructions.md

 **Important:** If you just brought a new Raspberry Pi or wanted to start from scratch just follow along.
 Otherwise, if you already has your Raspberry Pi setup, running, and Network Ready, then just skip to [step 2](#2-set-up-ssh).

-**Note:** This section assume you have atleast 10GB SDcard for installing Raspbian Buster OS and a Laptop/PC for uploading it.
+**Note:** This section assume you have atleast 10GB SDcard for installing Raspbian (Stretch/Buster/Bullseye) OS and a Laptop/PC for uploading it.

 #### 1.1.
 Download Softwares & Prepare the SD card

-- Download the latest version of Raspbian (Buster) from [here](https://www.raspberrypi.org/software/operating-systems/) on your laptop/pc.
+- Download the latest version of Raspbian (Stretch/Buster/Bullseye) from [here](https://www.raspberrypi.org/software/operating-systems/) on your laptop/pc.
 - You will be needing an image writer to write the downloaded OS into the SD card _(micro SD card in our case)_.
 So download the open-source **"win32 disk imager"** from [here](https://sourceforge.net/projects/win32diskimager/files/Archive/), OR you can also use [Balena Etcher](https://www.balena.io/etcher/) instead.
 - Insert the SD card into the laptop/pc and run the image writer.
 Once open, browse and select the downloaded Raspbian image file.
 Select the correct device, that is the drive representing the SD card. _**Note:** If the drive (or device) selected is different from the SD card then the other selected drive will become corrupted. **SO BE CAREFUL!**_
 - Once the write is complete, eject the SD card and insert it into the Raspberry Pi and turn it on.
 It should start booting up.